Farnham Family Services

 Farnham Family Services - Oswego, NY

 Farnham Family Services is a detox and addiction treatment facility located at 283 West 2nd Street, 1st Floor in the 13126 zip code of Oswego, NY.
 As a detox center, it offers opioid detox.
-The treatment program at Farnham Family Services includes outpatient detoxification, outpatient methadone/suboxone treatment and regular outpatient treatment.
+The treatment program at Farnham Family Services includes outpatient detoxification, outpatient methadone/suboxone treatment and general outpatient treatment.
 Farnham Family Services offers treatment to people with dual diagnosis treatment.
 It accepts women and men into their treatment and detox program.

 Address: 283 West 2nd Street, 1st Floor, Oswego, NY 13126